NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 - Create two Lambda functions with the Python code provided in this repository.
 - Create an EventBridge rule to trigger the controller Lambda function.
 By default, it will trigger it to run every 15 minutes, although there is a parameter that will allow you to set it to whatever interval you want.
-- Optionally create a CloudWatch alarm that will alert you if the either of the Lambda function fails.
+- Optionally create a CloudWatch alarm for each of the Lambda function that will alert you if either of them fails to run properly.
     - Optionally create a Lambda function to send the CloudWatch alarm alert to an SNS topic.
-This is needed if the SNS topic resides in another region since CloudWatch doesn't support doing that natively.
+This is only needed if the SNS topic resides in another region since CloudWatch doesn't support doing that natively.
     - Optionally Create a role for the CloudWatch alarm so it can invoke above mentioned Lambda function. **NOTE:** You can provide the ARN of an existing role to use instead of having it create a new one.
 The only permission in this role is to allow it to invoke the Lambda function created above.
 - Optionally create a VPC Endpoints for the SNS, Secrets Manager, CloudWatch and/or S3 AWS services.

 To install the program using the CloudFormation template, you will need to do the following:
-1. Download the CloudFormation template from this repository.
-You can do that by clicking on the [cloudformation.yaml](./cloudformation.yaml) file in the repository, then clicking on the download icon next to the "Raw" button at the top right of the page.
+1. Download the CloudFormation template from this repository by clicking on [cloudforation.yaml](https://raw.githubusercontent.com/NetApp/FSx-ONTAP-monitoring/main/FSx_Alerting/FSx_ONTAP_Alerting/cloudformation.yaml).
+If that doesn't work, you click on the [cloudformation.yaml](./cloudformation.yaml) file in the repository, then click on the download icon next to the "Raw" button at the top right of the page.
 That should cause your browser to download the file to your local computer.
 2. Go to the [CloudFormation service in the AWS console](https://us-west-2.console.aws.amazon.com/cloudformation/) and click on "Create stack (with new resources)".